Leambr/Devchallenges-404-not-found/README.md

 ## Author

 <i>I am currently in my first year of web development learning, so any feedback to improve my code is more than welcome!</i>
-I made the page responsive for small screens as well.
+<br>I made the page responsive for small screens as well.

 Designed with love - by [Léa M.](https://github.com/Leambr)